The Eco Hub

 Why they matter

 When set up correctly, a domestic solar PV system can completely eliminate an Irish family home's usage of fossil fuels for electricity production.
 By going solar, you can make your electricity consumption carbon-neutral or even net positive (where you add green energy to the grid for other people to use).
-In 2024, this is no longer a fantasy or an aspiration: several members of our team here at PureVolt Solar are already making money by having a mini solar farm on their roof, storing and using their energy wisely, and selling any excess back to the grid.
+In 2025, this is no longer a fantasy or an aspiration: several members of our team here at PureVolt Solar are already making money by having a mini solar farm on their roof, storing and using their energy wisely, and selling any excess back to the grid.
+For more about this check out our guide to feed-in tarrifs Ireland.

 What to do

-Install Photovoltaic (PV) panels: A 3-5 kW system is typical for a semi-detached home (more about solar costs and savings in Ireland).
+Install Photovoltaic (PV) panels: A 3-5 kW system is typical for a semi-detached home (more about what solar panels Ireland cost).
 You will likely want to shop around a few SEAI-registered solar companies in your area and get a few quotes.
 As a solar company ourselves, we have skin in the game here, so you should go with what feels right for you.
 But be sure to check your solar company's reviews so you can find an installer you can trust before, during and after installation.

 Your solar installation company will guide you through the SEAI solar grant application process and make sure you get the right amount of government support.